openwallet-foundation/project-proposals/multiformat-vc-ios.md

 - Array of Strings - [String]
 - Dictionary of String keys and String values - [String:String]

 This project is a contribution of the work done at Ping Identity to test and establish interoperability of the various formats representing the Verifiable Credentials Data Model https://www.w3.org/TR/vc-data-model/.
-Along with the SD-JWT VC and JWT VC formats described above, Ping Identity has also participated in the interoperability event for the ISO 18013-7 mDL/mDoc format for Verifiable Credentials.
+Along with the SD-JWT VC and JWT VC formats described above, Ping Identity has also participated in the interoperability event for OpenID4VP to present a VC JWT.
 That code will also be released as a part of this project.

 # Alignment with the OpenWallet Foundation Mission